 In a natural, undeveloped setting, pervious ground cover allows water, including stormwater runoff, to infiltrate the soil.
 Land development and increased impervious areas alter natural drainage patterns and increase the rate and volume of stormwater runoff.
 The additional volume of runoff can increase water levels in ponds, lakes, streams, and wetlands, which increases the potential for erosion and flooding.
-It also causes large, flashy flows in storm sewers, which increases the potential for flooding and property damage.
+Increased peak flows and volumes can cause significant erosion and bank stability issues in streams.
+It also causes ILarge, flashy flows in storm sewers can overwhelm design capacities, which and increases the potential for flooding and property damage.
 Increased precipitation also results in high water tables and increased groundwater flow to springs, potentially threatening the stability and capacity of downstream structures.